Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/4-outer-product.md

 ### Transposition in the real world

-As much as trees don't grow to the sky, the SME engine has physical implementation limits.
+Just as trees don't grow to the sky, the SME engine has physical implementation limits.
 It operates with so called tiles in the ZA storage.
 Tiles are 2D portions of the matrices being processed.
 SME has dedicated instructions to load data to / store data from tiles efficiently, as well as instructions to